Laurel

 Notable People Named Laurel

-Laurel Thatcher Ulrich is a Pulitzer Prize-winning American historian and Harvard University professor known for her focus on early American and women's history, with her book "A Midwife’s Tale" being adapted into a PBS documentary film.
+Laurel Thatcher Ulrich is a Pulitzer Prize-winning historian at Harvard who focuses on early America and women's history, emphasizing ordinary people's lives through works like "A Midwife’s Tale," which became a PBS documentary.

-Laurel Blair Clark was a distinguished NASA astronaut and medical doctor who tragically perished in the Space Shuttle Columbia disaster, and was posthumously honored with the Congressional Space Medal of Honor.
+Laurel Blair Clark was an American NASA astronaut and Navy captain who died in the Space Shuttle Columbia disaster and was posthumously awarded the Congressional Space Medal of Honor.

-Laurel Coppock is an American comedic actress known for her role as "Jan" in a series of Toyota commercials and her appearances in various TV series and TV movies.
+Laurel Coppock is an American comedic actress best known for her role as "Jan" in Toyota commercials from 2012 to 2025.

-Lorraine May Chapman, known as Laurel Lea, was a popular Australian singer in the late 1950s and early 1960s, known for her appearances on TV series and tours with other music contemporaries, before passing away from leukemia in 1992.
+Laurel Lea was an Australian singer popular in the late 1950s and 1960s, known for her TV appearances and tours with contemporaries, and she died of leukaemia in 1992.

-Laurel Larsen - Laurel G. Larsen is an associate professor at the University of California, Berkeley, specializing in Earth Systems Science and heading the Environmental Systems Dynamics Laboratory.
+Laurel Larsen - Laurel G. Larsen is an associate professor at UC Berkeley, leading the Environmental Systems Dynamics Laboratory with expertise in hydroecology, geomorphology, and environmental modeling.

-Laurel Burch was a renowned American artist, designer, and businesswoman.
+Laurel Burch was an American artist, designer, and businesswoman.

-Laurel Goodwin was an American film and television actress known for her role as Elvis Presley's love interest in "Girls!
+Laurel Goodwin was an American actress best known for playing Elvis Presley's love interest in "Girls!
 Girls!
-Girls!" and as Yeoman J.M.
-Colt in the rejected Star Trek pilot episode "The Cage".
+Girls!" and Yeoman Colt in the Star Trek pilot "The Cage".

-Laurel Griggs was an American child actress known for her work in Broadway theatre, as well as appearances in films and on television, including Saturday Night Live and Café Society.
+Laurel Griggs was an American child actress best known for her Broadway roles and appearances on Saturday Night Live and in the film Café Society.

-Laurel Alison Beckett is a retired American biostatistician known for her work in Alzheimer's disease research and advocacy for women in medicine.
+Laurel Alison Beckett is a retired American biostatistician renowned for her research on Alzheimer's disease and her advocacy for women in medicine.

 Ana Perez